 Below, we’ll provide the answers to both of those questions.
-Read on to learn more, and then subscribe to Revenue Weekly for more digital marketing tips from the agency with over 785 client testimonials!
-WebFX campaigns have earned more than 12,936,451 ecommerce transactions in the last 5 years.
+Read on to learn more, and then subscribe to Revenue Weekly for more digital marketing tips from the agency with over 1,020 client testimonials!
+WebFX campaigns have delivered more than 12,936,451 ecommerce transactions in the last 5 years

 What is NAP SEO?

 Before getting into anything else, we first have to ask: What is NAP SEO?

 NAP SEO consists of two elements — NAP and SEO.
 To talk about what NAP SEO is, let’s first look at each of those elements individually.
 As we stated earlier, SEO stands for search engine optimization, which refers to the process of optimizing web content to rank in search engines like Google.